open-telemetry/opentelemetry.io/content/en/docs/languages/net/instrumentation.md

 If you fail to initialize the SDK or initialize it too late, no-op implementations will be provided to any library that acquires a tracer or meter from the API.

-To intialize the sdks, replace the program.cs content with the following code:
+To initialize the SKDs, replace the content of the program.cs file with the following code:

 ```csharp
 using OpenTelemetry.Logs;